Lattice Lattice

 and opens the inner envelope

-Even Lattice the project cannot read messages on the wire.
+Even Lattice the project can't read messages on the wire.
 Nobody runs a Lattice server because there isn't one.
-There is no central place to subpoena, no central place that can be compelled to hand over your conversations, no central place that can be hacked.
+So there's no central place to subpoena, nothing that can be compelled to hand over your conversations, and nothing for an attacker to break into.

 4. What if you're far apart.